 Most Valuable Comic Books of the 1950s

-Comic book collectors should understand the history of comic books to a certain extent, and certainly within the context of their collecting desires, if they want to invest in valuable comic books.
-It helps to understand the significance of value and rarity relative to the item being coveted.
+Comic book collectors should understand the history of comic books to a certain extent, and certainly within the context of their collecting desires.
+It helps if you want to invest in the most valuable comic books of the 1950s.

 You don’t need to become a comic book historian, but it helps to know about the four ages of comic book history.
 (Or, you can just randomly pay a fortune for comic books you know nothing about.)
 These include the Golden Age, the Silver Age, the Bronze Age, and the Modern Age of comic book publishing.
 This article will cover some of the most valuable comic books of the 1950s, or, the Golden Age of comic books.

 Before getting into all that, it might help to examine this idea through another collecting context, like book collecting.
-We hear the terms, “first printing,” or, “first edition,” used when it comes to books and textbooks, but what does it mean?
+We hear the terms, “first printing,” or, “the first edition,” used when it comes to books and textbooks, but what does it mean?

 There are book collectors who collect rare and valuable books in the same way that one collects comic books.
 It may seem archaic and old-fashioned in the age of e-books.
 However, the rarity, age, and printing edition of a book are metrics that attest to its value.